Home / Series / CinemaStix / Aired Order /

 Batman: Mask of the Phantasm is widely considered to be the best animated Batman film ever made.
 By some, even the best Batman film of all time.
 It was a remarkable marriage of thematic maturity, potent dialogue, great action, and a gorgeous art style.
 But it also stands out as the only animated Batman movie to ever receive a theatrical run.
 Today I’ll talk about one of the interesting byproducts of that decision, despite the movie’s poor box office reception: Mask of the Phantasm is presented in two different aspect ratios.
 And unlike your typical pan and scan conversion, the creation of both versions were carefully considered by the creative team during the making of the movie.

-• S2024E02 When the comic book movie dialogue is actually realistic
+• S2024E02 Writing Constantine: when the comic book movie dialogue is actually realistic

 • February 10, 2024